C1904H/myFlix-client/README.md

 ### Hosting

-This project is hosted on Netlify: XXXXX
+This project is hosted on Netlify at https://myflix1000.netlify.app